 A studio-centric week

 I got into teaching because I love it.
-I opened my own studio so that I could have freedom to choose my hours & which clients I took on.
+I opened my own studio so that I could have the freedom to choose my hours & which clients I took on.
 And if I was a betting person, I would say that your reasons are pretty close to mine.
 Right?

 Sometimes the road to that freedom can feel more like roads filled with construction, detours & people not paying attention to where they are driving than the open highway you originally envisioned.